Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - change contribution color array with nicer colors
 - re-structured some folders
 - "add group should have a nice infinite animation to guide users to creating new group"
+- fix this in group chart legend "Mike - 15.129000000000001 $"
+- make the maximum number of group members 10 or something like that